irene0204/CpG-methylation-Project-/README.md

 # CpG site methylation prediction project pipeline
-This repository contains all components of the pipeline for predicting novel Alzheimer's Diseasr (AD)-associated CpG sites across the human genome, including training set construction, features collection/processing, features selection and ensemble learning, for each of the AD-associated trait of interest.
+This repository contains all components of the pipeline for predicting novel Alzheimer's Diseasr (AD)-associated CpG sites across the human genome, including experimental set construction, features collection/processing, features selection and ensemble learning, for each of the AD-associated trait of interest.

 ## Tools
 * Python 3.5